 Teach managers what it means to have great relationships with their teams.
 To understand individuals and recognise what motivates and excites them to perform.
 And help them build rapport from a distance so they can spot the difference between an off-day and a regular pattern of decline.
 Then coach them to provide the right support to help get things back on track.

-Train managers on great communication skills to drive performance best practice
+Train managers on great communication skills for home and office based staff

 provide training, coaching and identify role models.
 The communication landscape has changed.
 People who excel at face-to-face conversations may struggle with using technology.
 Others might be great on Microsoft Teams but suffer cross-wires when they write things down.
 So offer guidance on their particular issue and develop well-rounded communicators who are clear in their message, regardless of method.